Skip to content

 Latest version Component

-Sometimes it may be useful to display the latest version of a package on a page.
-For this, you can use the <Version /> component, which must receive a valid package name from the npm registry as its pkgName prop.
+Use the <Version /> component to automatically fetch and display the latest version of Astro or one of its packages.
+This component must receive a valid package name from the npm registry as its pkgName prop.

 Astro's latest version: <Version pkgName="astro" />